 - ‘Understanding where the needs and expectations of different stakeholders diverge from the overall needs and priorities of the business.'

-- ‘We need to engage stakeholders in setting and reviewing priorities and making the tradeoffs that are required.
-If we do this, we can then keep stakeholders true to those priorities and tradeoffs’.
+- ‘We need to engage stakeholders in setting and reviewing priorities and making the required tradeoffs.
+If we do this, we can keep stakeholders true to those priorities and tradeoffs’.

 - ‘Adopting a unified approach is also essential.
 Stakeholders cannot go from one manager to another hoping for a different response, or looking for the weak link.
 As a leadership team we have to present a unified front’.